DaveLuhman/wolfpackGuestbook/DOCUMENTATION.md

 - Dependencies are licensed for commercial use under open-source licenses (see `package.json` for details).

 ### **Data Compliance**
-- The application does not store or transmit personal data; however, it is designed to process user identification information.
+- The application does not transmit personal data beyond the scope of the computer it is installed on; however, it is designed to process user identification information.
 Ensure compliance with local data protection regulations if modifications are made that affect data handling.
+Data created is not encrypted or obfuscated in any way.

 ---
+---

 ## **8. Conclusion**

 ### **Final Notes**
-- This documentation provides a comprehensive overview of the Onecard Swipeout Application, its architecture, security considerations, and operational procedures.
+- This documentation provides a comprehensive overview of the Wolfpack Guestbook Application, its architecture, security considerations, and operational procedures.
 - Please refer to the appendices for additional technical details and troubleshooting tips.

 ### **Contact Information**
-- **Developer**: DaveLuhman
+- **Developer**: Dave Luhman
 - **Email**: dave@ado.software
 - **GitHub**: https://github.com/DaveLuhman

+---
 ---

 ## **9. Appendices (Optional)**